 Rules of Origin: Preference and Non-preference

-Let us explain the complex subject of Origin, which are essential to understand, as the country in which a product is made can affect the import duty that is applicable.
-We will examine the non-preferential rules for determining the country of origin of goods, in accordance with the provisions of Primary Rules and Residual Rules.
-We'll identify the preferential origin rules for your own specific products, in order to determine if they meet preference according to the relevant EU Free Trade Agreement.
-Be aware of the new customs computer; Customs Declaration Service (CDS).
+Let us explain the complex subject of origin, which is essential to understand as the country in which a product is made can affect the import duty that is applicable.
+We will examine the non-preferential rules for determining the country of origin of goods, in accordance with the provisions of primary rules and residual rules.
+We’ll identify the preferential origin rules for your own specific products, in order to determine if they meet preference according to the relevant EU Free Trade Agreement.
+Be aware of the new customs computer Customs Declaration Service (CDS).
 We shall discuss Brexit, and how that may impact on your international trade.

 • Approved Exporter Status